It’s easy to get motivated when you have others cheering you on.

-The other thing is this: you have to start at #1 and you may not move to any other item on the list until #1 is finished.
+The other thing is this: you have to start at #1, and you may not move to any other item on the list until #1 is finished.

-10. Take a cold shower
+10. Get motivated by taking a cold shower

 11. Do not multi-task

 You can only plant one potato at a time and harvest one at a time.

 12. Let in the light

-There is something stimulating about having all the blinds and curtains open, letting in all the light you can.
+Something is stimulating about having all the blinds and curtains open, letting in all the light you can.

-13. Do something aerobic
+13. Do something aerobic to get motivated

-When you feel yourself drifting off and you’re ready to go veg, do some jumping jacks or run in place.
+When you feel yourself drifting off and ready to go veg, do some jumping jacks or run in place.

 14. Do the visible things first